mbabynames search ✿

-Canyon is a two-syllable name of English origin, meaning "noble and strong".
+from the Spanish, meaning "deep ravine".
+Canyon is a two-syllable name of Spanish origin, meaning "deep ravine".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2